archivesatncbs/ethics-law-guidebook/docs/chapter-4-public-records-law-and-archive.md

    * Is the archive part of a government ministry, department or office, or an institution established by statute?

    * Is the archive or the institution under which the archive operates substantially controlled by the Government?
-(For example, does the Government have the power to manage its affairs, for example, through control of the board of directors?)
+(For example, does the Government have the power to manage its affairs, through control of the board of directors?)

    * Is the archive a non-government organisation which relies entirely or substantially upon government funding for its sustainability?